SEO for real estate agents: Content, Real estate keywords for SEO, and more

 “Content isn’t king, it’s the kingdom.” – Lee Odden

-The first important aspect of SEO for real estate agents is to produce various sections of content while still covering the same topic, as the more content you produce, the higher opportunities you can have to target the relevant keywords you want to rank for.
+The first important aspect of SEO for real estate agents is to produce various sections of content while still covering the same topic, as the more content you produce, the higher opportunities you can have to target the relevant real estate keywords for SEO you want to rank for.

 A fine example for this would be to also target the synonyms of your keywords such as “Home” and “House” as well as “Rent” and “Rental” so that searches for both of these synonyms have larger search volumes with different results – allowing you to cover more keywords for the same topic.